 David Tresman Caminer (26 June 1915 – 19 June 2008) was a British systems engineer, an early designer of computer software, one of the minds behind the world’s first business computer LEO I and the subsequent other LEO II and LEO III Computer series.

 Lyons established LEO Computers Ltd in 1954, with the aim of manufacturing computers to sell to other businesses.
 For a few years in the late 1950s Leo Computers became one of the leading computer firms in Britain.
 David Caminer was appointed Director of LEO Computers Ltd in 1959.
 However, the company was unable to compete with other companies such as IBM and Lyons was unable to invest enough in its computer subsidiary: LEO computers eventually merged with English Electric Company as English Electric LEO Marconi (EELM) and Caminer was appointed General Sales Manager.
-This was just the first of a series of such mergers in the British computer industry, culminated in the birth of ICL.
+This was one of a series of such mergers in the British computer industry, culminating in the birth of ICL.
 David Caminer ended his ICL career in the field, directing the implementation of a computer communications network for the European Commission in Luxembourg, where he lived for nearly three years in the late 1970s.
 This last work was recognised with the award of an OBE.

 In 2006 David Caminer was awarded an honorary doctorate by Middlesex University for his contribution to business computer applications.